-That bargain-bin blow-dryer may be a tempting purchase, but inexpensive tools tend to dangerously overheat over time and burn ends into splits, warns James.
-Instead, use a top-rated economical brand like Conair Infiniti Pro 259Y ($25.50 at Walmart), or invest in a professional-grade dryer like Babyliss Pro Volare V1 Dryer with Ferrari Designed Engine ($179.95 at Ulta).
+That bargain-bin blowdryer may be a tempting purchase, but inexpensive tools tend to dangerously overheat over time and burn ends into splits, warns James.
+Instead, use a top-rated economical brand or invest in a professional-grade dryer like the BaBylissPRO Stainless Steel Hair Dryer.

 Take Folic Acid and Biotin

-There’s a reason they say you are what you eat: Nutrients literally build the proteins that make up your hair strands.
-Two B vitamins in particular—folic acid and biotin—have been shown to supplement hair health, length, and thickness, says Sunshine.
+There’s a reason they say you are what you eat: nutrients literally build the proteins that make up your hair strands.
+Two B vitamins in particular—folic acid and biotin—have been shown to supplement hair health, length, and thickness, according to Sunshine.

 Folic acid helps the production of red blood cells, which powers the growth of hair.
 Foods rich in folic acid include green leafy veggies, oranges, soybeans, and wheat.
 Biotin strengthens both hair and nails through its metabolism of fats, carbs, and proteins.
 Brown rice, lentils, peas, sunflower seeds, walnuts, and soybeans are all rich in biotin.